Daniel5055/valipop/dissertation.md

 To support running ValiPop on other operating systems like Windows, I later containerised the compilation and execution of ValiPop.
 Eventually, I was also able to integrate the external scripts used by ValiPop, allowing for it to run locally on Windows also.

-- Simplifying execution
-    - Supporting execution on any machine
-    - Containerisation and virtual environments
-    - Reducing the number of necessary dependencies
-        - Removing unncessary R packages
-        - Removing shell scripts and external scripts

 ### 4.4.
 Simplify development

 Once I could execute ValiPop more easily, I focused on restoring the testing.
 The tests were initially broken for the old ValiPop, however I managed to recover them by fixing the problematic dependencies.
 Once restored, I implemented end-to-end tests which ensured ValiPop returned the same output given some input.
 This then allowed me to refactor and simplify sections of ValiPop whilst guaranteeing the same functionality.

-- Simplyifing development
-    - Additional tests
-        - End to end tests to ensure changes do not lead to inconsitency
-    - Refactoring complex sections

 ### 4.5.
 Integrate features

 With some additional testing established, I then worked on integrating additional features which improve the user experience of ValiPop.
 This included integrating the additional output formats, like GEDCOM which was already implemented, into the main program to be accessible by the user.
 I also added additional error handling when reading input to help users identify mistakes in their input configurations.
 Notably, whilst implementing error handling, I identified and fixed several bugs caused by unusual configuration options.

-- Fixing and integrating features
-    - Fixing bugs that occur with specific configurations
-    - Integrating features developed but not added to the main program.

-- May talk about factor search here
-- Removing birth factor and death factor

 ### 4.6.
 Documentation

 Throughout my software engineering approach, I wrote documentation about ValiPop.
 Whilst studying the code of the old ValiPop, I documented what I learned in the form of JavaDoc.
 I also hosted additional documentation from the Github repository, detailing the steps to compile and execute ValiPop both locally and with a container.
 To document the configuration options, input statistics, and results, I included reference sheets in the hosted documentation which explain each aspect briefly.

 To support the future development of ValiPop, I also wrote documentation explaining how each section of ValiPop operates and how each input is used internally.

-- Improving performance
-    - Analysis of memory usage using Spark
-    - Reducing the memory footprint

 ## 5. Ethics